saalfeldlab/stitching-spark/README.md

   --stitch \
   -r um=0.097,0.097,0.180
 ```

+You can pass multiple tile configurations at once (e.g. channels) in the following way: `-i ch0.json -i ch1.json ...`
+The multichannel data will be averaged on-the-fly before computing pairwise shifts in order to get higher correlations because of denser signal.

 The application checks if a file 'ch0_10z_pairwise.json' exists.
 If not, it computes pairwise shifts for all tile pairs in approximate 3D six-neighborhood (i.e. diagonal overlaps are typically ignored, this is subject to change and for parameterization, e.g. how much overlap we consider sufficient to calculate pairwise shift vectors).
 Shift vectors are stored in the earlier mentioned pairwise file.
 Then, it performs global optimization with the parameters specified (or [hardcoded](https://github.com/saalfeldlab/stitching-spark/blob/master/src/main/java/org/janelia/stitching/GlobalOptimizationPerformer.java#L477)).
 Output is saved as 'ch0_10z-final.json'